 - incurs the cost personally; and

 - is not provided with a meal:

-- within the registration costs of the approved activity/event;
+- o within the registration costs of the approved activity/event;

 - o during an approved flight; and

 - produces a valid tax invoice.

-Council will reimburse the actual cost of meals.
-However, the current Australian Taxation Office determination in this regard will be considered concerning the reasonableness of the claim.
+Council will reimburse the actual cost of meals, however the current Australian Taxation Office determination in this regard will be considered with regard to the reasonableness of the claim.